sjwu1235/CVT/README.md

 # CVT

 CVT stands for Covid Vaccine Tracker.
-It is a html page that is able to record self reports of individual vaccinations
+It is a html page that is able to record self reports of individual vaccinations.
+Currently runs on Node.js.

 ## Installation

-Installation not necessary.
+Requires installation of node.js.
 Currently local page only.
 To view please download files CVT.html, scripts/main.js and styles/style.css

 ## Contributing